Learning in the Middle School (13-16 yrs)

 Our excellent careers guidance formally begins during these years, which, in tandem with the academic and extra-curricular activities in place, helps pupils to develop greater self-knowledge and prepare them well to make their post-16 choices.

-Having joined Oakham in 2013 as Head of German, I was delighted to be appointed the following year as Head of Middle School.
+Having joined Oakham in 2013 as Head of German and then being appointed Head of Middle School, I was delighted to be appointed Deputy Head Co-Curricular.
 Following a career as a professional classical singer, I entered the teaching profession at the age of 30.
-As a former Head of German, Housemaster and Master in Charge of Rowing at King’s Ely, I feel well placed to be overseeing the whole school experience for all pupils in the Middle School.
+As a former Head of German, Housemaster and Master in Charge of Rowing at King’s Ely, I feel well placed to be overseeing the whole school experience for all pupils.
 I have two energetic children, Freddie and Annabelle.
 I remain passionate about opera and German Lieder, and maintain a love for skiing and cooking.